 At low temperatures, butane gas canisters can freeze up making them useless, so I prefer to use a larger, liquid-fuel camp stove because they tend to be more reliable and easier to light.

 It's vital that you keep your calorie and fluid intake high in cold conditions.
 When you get cold, your body burns calories to keep your core temperature at a healthy level, so don't forget to eat plenty of hot healthy meals and drink plenty of H20.
 Why not give spicy jerk chicken & couscous a try, or start the day with a bowl of super high-energy white chia porridge?

 3. Dressing for winter camping

-Layering is key to keeping warm on any outdoor expedition, but even more-so in winter.
+Layering is key to keeping warm on any outdoor expedition.
 A three layer system should help you stay warm and dry unless you are camping at extremely high altitudes where a four layer system is necessary.

 4. Keeping things dry

 Think about how you are going to keep things dry during your trip.
 Keep items like toilet paper in a ziplock bag; keep matches in a plastic airtight container, and don't forget to always keep a spare set of warm dry clothes in a drybag so that you can get warm quickly if you happen to get soaked to the bone.
 And always keep some duct tape on hand: the applications are endless (think holes in tents).

 5. We love solar, but...

 Solar powered devices are great, but there might not be as much sun around this time of year.
 A safer bet is to stick to regular battery powered torches and devices — just don't forget to take a good stash of spare batteries with you.

 There you have it: our winter camping checklist and some great tips on how to choose and use your camping gear in cold weather.
 Now you know what gear you need, get out there and make your winter camping trip one to remember — for all the right reasons.